- 51% response rate

 Join Couchsurfing to see Douglas’s full profile.
 It’s free!

-Hello, I love the CS ethos and have met so many wonderful people through it.
-I like geeky things like politics, science, psychadelics, and health.
+I like geeky things like politics, science, psychedelics, and health.
 I like to discover what makes a certain place charming when I'm traveling.
 I find that its usually a combo of the people, history, and geography.
 Like a lot of people I really likd good food and adventures and will try almost anything unless there's a high probability (greater than 20%) of loss of life or limb.
 I also find that dog owners tend to be great hosts, as more often than not they understand that life isn't all neat and tidy or maybe that's what I aspire to, and also I have a dog.
 I also really enjoy meeting and chating and learning with new people.
 I like to host people who are willing to have a good conversation at the least and who can take care of themselves.
-All people of all ethnicity, religious beliefs and sexuality welcome, gay, straight, atheist whatever, just be kind, decent, and true to your word.
+People of all ethnicities, religious beliefs, and sexuality welcome, gay, straight, atheist whatever, just be kind, decent, and true to your word.

 Truly to live and let live and to treat others as I would have them treat me.